 - 1. Your taxable years end on the same date; and - You and your spouse elect to have the same residency period (earliest starting date if you moved into PA and latest ending date if you moved out of PA) if you are part-year residents; and - 3.
-Neither of you is individually claiming one or more of the credits on PA Schedule OC, (see page 21); and - 4.
+Neither of you is individually claiming one or more of the credits on PA Schedule OC, (see page 22); and - 4.
 Your spouse is still living; and - Neither of you is individually liable for the payment of child or spousal support, or another liability to the PA Department of Public Welfare.

 FILING TIP: If you and your spouse made separate estimated payments, you should file separate tax returns, each claiming only your own payments.
 If you and your spouse made your estimated payments jointly, you should file a joint tax return.
-However, if you and your spouse made estimated payments jointly and because of PA guidelines you must file separate tax returns, you must allocate the payments by completing a REV-459B.
+However, if you and your spouse made estimated payments jointly and because of PA guidelines you must file separate tax returns, you must allocate the payments by completing Form REV-459B, Consent to Transfer, Adjust or Correct PA Estimated Personal Income Tax Account.
 The form must be completed in its entirety, showing the total number of payments made for the year and the amount of the payments to be transferred to the spouse.
 Both individuals must sign the form.
 This form can be sent to the address shown on the form prior to filing the return or a copy of the form can be submitted with both returns when filing.
 This avoids processing delays and correspondence from the Department.